FAQs

 The Literacy Council of Frederick County (LCFC) is a nonprofit, non-sectarian organization of volunteers dedicated to helping fellow adult residents learn to read, write, and speak English.

-We provide one-on-one tutoring in basic reading and writing for adults who speak English as their native language but struggle to read, write, or spell proficiently (the Basic Literacy program).
+Our Life Skills Program offers one-on-one tutoring in basic reading and writing for adults who speak English as their native language and programming for GED preparation, Digital Literacy, Financial Literacy, and Health Literacy.

-The only requirements are time for lessons, transportation to tutorials, and the desire to learn.
-We serve English-speaking adults, 18 years or older, who read, write, and spell below the 5th grade level, as well as speakers of other languages who want to learn English.
+We serve English-speaking adults, 18 years or older, who read, write, and spell below the 5th grade level, as well as speakers of other languages who want to learn English; we require program participants to live or work in Frederick County, Maryland.
 Our tutors are trained to teach adult learners who have mild to moderate disabilities related to reading.
 Experience has taught us that students with more severe learning or cognitive disabilities do not make meaningful progress in our program.

 All tutoring is free and confidential.
 We ask students to pay for their workbooks.